False Claims Act ('Qui Tam')

 In compensation for the risk and effort of filing a qui tam case, the citizen whistleblower or “relator” may be awarded a portion of the funds recovered, typically between 15% and 25%.
 Since the False Claims Act was amended, more than $35 billion has been recovered by the government as a result of qui tam lawsuits.

-If you or someone you know has reason to believe that employer or government misconduct is present you may have legal options for compensation.
-If you are aware of public entities, private companies and/or persons who have acquired federal monies through fraud, do not hesitate to contact the attorneys at Mashel Law, LLC.
-Mashel Law located in Marlboro, New Jersey, is dedicated exclusively to protecting the rights of employees.
+If you are aware of public entities, private companies and/or persons who have acquired federal monies through fraud, do not hesitate to contact the attorneys at Mashel Law, LLC. by calling (732) 536-6161 or fill out the contact form on this page.
+Mashel Law located in Marlboro, New Jersey, is dedicated exclusively to protecting the rights of employees